 Hall’s riches increased after the regional mint was moved here in 1477.
-The Guldengroschen, the world’s first high quality silver coin, was minted in 1486 from silver mined in nearby Schwaz.
+The Guldengroschen, the world’s first high-quality silver coin, was minted in 1486 from silver mined in nearby Schwaz.
 The Guldiner, as it became known, was copied by other states and soon it was only referred to as the thaler.
 This remained the main currency in Europe until the 19th century.
 Later currencies such as the dollar, the tolar, the tallero and the daalder were all modelled on the thaler.

 You can still see the only surviving, fully functional coin stamping machine in the Hall Mint Museum.
 The museum is home to an impressive collection of coins, as well as the world’s largest silver medal, which weighs over 20 kilograms.

-The mint tower was strategically important to the town’s defence in the Middle Ages due to its position close to the Inn River.
-If you have the energy to climb the 186 steps to the top, you will be rewarded with magnificent views over Hall and the Inn Valley.
+The mint tower was strategically important to the town’s defense in the Middle Ages due to its position close to the Inn River.
+If you have the energy to climb the 186 steps to the top, you will be rewarded with magnificent views over Hall in Tirol and the Inn Valley.
 The tower and the museum are part of the Hasegg Castle complex, which dates to the 1500s.

-Many activities in Hall in Tirol centres around the upper town square, which is dominated by the St Nikolas parish church.
+Many activities in Hall in Tirol centre around the upper town square, which is dominated by the St Nikolas parish church.
 You can also marvel at the 600-year old town hall where couples still get married today.

 The lower town square is not as distinct as the upper one.
 It’s in a busy traffic area between the Hasegg Castle grounds and the town centre.
 Even so, it is still attractive.
 There is a big fountain with benches at one end where locals and tourists soak up the sun and eat ice-cream in spring and summer.
-This is also where you will often find Mattheus and I after his drum lessons.
+This is also where you will often find M and me after his drum lessons.